 SOLO Wilderness First Aid (WFA) with Train NEK

-Join TRAIN NEK in beautiful Vermont to earn your SOLO Wilderness First Aid or to renew your SOLO Wilderness First Responder* certification!
+Join TRAIN NEK in our outdoor classroom here in beautiful Vermont to earn your SOLO Wilderness First Aid – or renew your SOLO Wilderness First Responder* certification!
 Or email <info at TrainNEK dot com> to schedule different dates for your group.
 Courses crossed out below have filled.

 - Tuesday and Wednesday, June 8 and 9, 9a-6p, Peacham (This course is for high school students who identify as female, accompanied by a parent to serve as their patient-partner.
 The parent can either audit for free or pay the course fee if seeking certification.)